Metropolis-nexus/Hardware-Configurations/PowerEdge R550 (citadel.chi01.metropolis.nexus)/iDRAC Configuration/Maintenance/README.md

 ### Diagnostics

 - BIOS Live Scanning -> Daily
-- Time -> 23:00.
-Preferably it should be at 0:00 but there's a weird thing in iDRAC right now that makes it impossible to set the schedule time to be less than the current local time.
+- Time -> 0:00.
+There's a weird thing in iDRAC right now that makes it impossible to set the schedule time to be less than the current local time.
+One workaround is to copy the request as a curl command from the browser dev tools and change the date to the day after.

 If it complains about a job existing, try setting it to "never", hit submit, then change to daily and resubmit.